Flora of Turkey: Origins and evolution

 As local endemics take a long time to evolve, we also have to compare the history of the central and north European mountains with the Anatolian ones.
 During each of the glacial periods the former were covered by thick shields of permanent ice, which destroyed most pre-glacial endemism and hindered neo-endemics from forming.
 Only less glaciated, peripheral areas, the so-called “massifs de refuge”, offered suitable conditions for the survival of local endemics during glacial periods.

 In Anatolia the Pleistocene glaciations only covered the highest peaks, so there are many species with small ranges.
 In other words: Anatolia as a whole is a big "massif de refuge", showing all degrees of past and recent speciation.

 Human impact

-Without humans the main vegatation types would be steppe and forest.
+Without humans the main vegetation types would be steppe and forest.
 Rangeland in Central Anatolia was overgrazed, and rangeland management to limit soil erosion has been suggested.
 There is a national biodiversity action plan to 2028, and an IUCN SSC Turkey Plant Red List Authority.
 Potentially there could be more forest in Turkey.
 Technology is being used to revegetate steep slopes to try to prevent desertification.